Ordo Templi Orientis: After Crowley's death

-Philosophy of Ordo Templi Orientis
+Philosophy

 O.T.O. was described by Crowley as the "first of the great Old Æon orders to accept The Book of the Law".
 O.T.O. originally borrowed ritual material from irregular Masonic organizations, and although some related symbolism and language remains in use, the context has changed to Thelema and its tenets.

 O.T.O. has two core areas of ritual activity: initiation into the Mysteries, and the celebration of Liber XV, the Gnostic Mass.
 In addition, the Order organizes lectures, classes, social events, theatrical productions and artistic exhibitions, publishes books and journals, and provides instruction in Hermetic science, yoga, and magick.